barchart/alerting-service-public/README.md

 		});

-###Data

-The library uses a JSON-in, JSON-out architecture.
-All data exchanged is in JSON format.
-Requests must supply JSON data.
-Responses are composed of JSON data.

 ###Asynchronous Operations

 All operations are asynchronous.
 The result of any method call will be an A+ style promise.
 Here is an example: